-Not satisfied with the rather restrictive Japanese “tradition” of women giving men chocolates on February 14?
+Fed up with the Japanese “tradition” of women giving men chocolates on February 14?
 Why not make things a bit more romantic?
-Here are some Tokyo Valentine’s Day ideas that are big on Cupid points, but easy to put into action.
+Here are Tokyo Valentine’s Day ideas that are big on Cupid points, and easy to put into action.

-If you’re not keen on cutesy Valentine’s Day stuff, here are some other date ideas in Tokyo.
+If you’re not keen on cutesy Valentine’s Day stuff, check out our other date ideas in Tokyo.

 1. See their eyes light up